Judeo-Christian Hell Texts

 This vision is interesting in the various similarities it has with the descriptions of the Witches’ Sabbaths described in Carlo Ginzburg’s Ecstasies (New York: Penguin, 1992).
 For instance: the early January date, the parade of souls, the souls riding animals.

 Alberic of Settefrati (b. c.
 1100) was a monk of Monte Cassino under Abbot Gerard (111123).
-His vision, at the age often, was written down in 112123 by Guido, a priest of the Abbey of Monte Cassino; his work was corrected by Alberic, under Abbot Senioretto, with the help of Peter the Deacon in 112737.
-Primary focus of criticism has been on its relation to the Divine Comedy.
-The sole ms, of about 7000 words, is Monte Cassino 257, fol.
+His vision, at the age of ten, was first written down in c.
+1111 by Guido, a priest of the Abbey of Monte Cassino.
+The surviving version was corrected by Alberic himself, under the direction of Abbot Senioretto (112737) and with the help of Peter the Deacon, author of the Chronicon monasterii Casinensis.
+Critical studies have focused primarily on its relation to the Divine Comedy.
+The sole ms of this vision (about 7000 words) is Monte Cassino 257, fol.
 71234.
 This work bears traces of the influence of the visions of Perpetua, Wetti, Furseus, and the Voyage of Brendan, texts that were present in the library.

 There is a prologue to the vision explaining how Alberic was obliged to revise his account of the vision, because so much extraneous material had been added to it.